 In order for our pupils to be well-prepared for the next phase of their education, we believe our curriculum and its implementation must develop pupils who are enquiring, independent, have a growth-mind set and high aspirations.
-Alongside these qualities needed for academic success, our school values pervade our approach, so developing a sense of caring, resilience, courage, curiosity, fairness and respect are just as important.
+Where appropriate we aim for our curriculum to be enquiry based, provoking questions and challenging the thinking of our pupils.
+Alongside these qualities needed for academic success, we aim for our school values to pervade our approach, so developing a sense of caring, resilience, courage, curiosity, fairness and respectful are just as important.

-Our beautiful school and the local area provide a fantastic resource for teaching our curriculum, By the time our pupils leave us they will have built dens in the woods, drunk hot chocolate around a fire, explored Polesden Lacey House and learnt about Mrs. Greville who lived and entertained there, visited our local mosque and synagogue.
+Children have opportunities for a wide range of enriching experiences and active learning.
+Our beautiful school and the local area provide a fantastic resource for teaching our curriculum, By the time our pupils leave us they will have built dens in the woods, drunk hot chocolate around a fire, explored Polesden Lacey House and visited our local mosque and synagogue.
 We also expect our children to have a good understanding of history, culture and geography beyond Bookham to enable them to have a wider understanding of the world.

 Fundamental British Values permeate the work of the school.
 The school curriculum promotes respect, tolerance and diversity.
 Children are encouraged to express themselves through discussion and debating.
 This is done partly through our unique use of Circle time where all pupils are involved in discussing both school issues as well as current national and international topics.
 Children are made aware of the potential for change that individuals can bring about through action, campaigning and lobbying.
 All children also have the opportunity to participate in Forest School during curriculum time and this is being woven throughout the curriculum.
 To elect pupils for the local schools’ Infant Council the pupils in Year 2 held an election where pupils stood for election, make a short speech and then voted through a secret ballot.

 Reading has a strong focus at Polesden Lacey Infant School.
+We follow Little Wandle Letters and Sounds Revised as our systematic synthetic phonics programme.
 In addition to being taught phonics and reading skills, children are encouraged to read for enjoyment.
 Teachers read aloud high-quality texts in every class as well as providing story clubs, library challenges and author visits.

 High academic standards are an important goal for the school, and our focus on whole class reading, promoting maths fluency, supporting children to have a broad vocabulary and providing meaningful cross-curricular writing opportunities are some of the ways we have deliberately focused on ensuring pupils leave our school literate and numerate.